- Why Research

-Individuals with inherited mutations in the BRCA gene have high risk of developing breast cancer.
-Most BRCA breast cancers tend to be of the triple negative (TNBC) subtype, an aggressive form of breast cancer for which there are no targeted therapies.
+People who have inherited mutations in the BRCA gene have a high risk of developing breast cancer.
+Most BRCA breast cancers tend to be of the triple negative (TNBC) subtype, which is particularly aggressive and lacks approved targeted therapies.
 Drs.
-Carpizo and Ganesan have developed a new class of anti-cancer drugs called zinc metallochaperones (ZMCs) that target tumors with mutations in TP53, a potent suppressor of tumor growth, and are currently testing its efficacy in laboratory studies.
+Carpizo and Ganesan have identified a new class of anti-cancer drugs called zinc metallochaperones (ZMCs) that target tumors with mutations in TP53, a potent suppressor of tumor growth, and are currently testing its efficacy in laboratory studies.

 Full Research Summary